Need help with your Discussion

 • Support your position with one additional resource from eitherglobalEDGE or the Capella library.

-You must use proper APA references and in-text citations to identify both the textbook and your additional resource.
+You must use proper APA references and in-text citations to identify the textbook and your additional resource.

 Response Guidelines